 (Genesis 3:1-5; Matthew 4:1-10; John 8:44, 12:31; II Corinthians 4:4; II Thessalonians 2:9-10; Revelation 9:11, 12:10-13, 20:10)

-11. That the dead will be resurrected bodily at the coming of the Lord and that all men will face judgment; that the believer will receive rewards for the deeds done in the body and live in eternal joy with the Lord and the unbeliever will face the wrath of God and suffer eternal punishment apart from God.
+11. The dead will be resurrected bodily at the coming of the Lord and all men will face judgment; the believer will receive rewards for the deeds done in the body and live in eternal joy with the Lord and the unbeliever will face the wrath of God and suffer eternal punishment apart from God.

 (Revelation 20:11-15, 12:8, 22:14-15; Romans 2:4-16; I Corinthians 3:12-15, 15:12-23, 51-55; I Thessalonians 4:14-18; II Thessalonians 1:3-10; II Corinthians 4:16-5:11; I Peter 4:5; Luke 16:19-31;)